ANelson82/de_zoomcamp_2022_earthquake_capstone/README.md

 - Uses Python to parse the nested JSON into list of dictionaries that gets transformed into a [Pandas dataframe](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html).
 - Converts the DataFrame into a [parquet file](https://parquet.apache.org/docs/) that gets saved locally.
 - Uploads the parquet into my [Google Cloud Storage](https://cloud.google.com/storage) datalake with the parameterized date as filename.
--
+- Deletes the locally stored parquet file.
+- Pushes the datalake parquet into a BigQuery Native table using the 'LOAD DATA INTO...' command.
+- runs my dbt models using 'dbt_run' command with the BashOperator

 ![Airflow DAG](https://github.com/ANelson82/de_zoomcamp_2022_earthquake_capstone/blob/main/images/dag_graph.png)

 # dbt Transformation
 - dbt was used to take the `raw_earthquakes` data from BigQuery native table and deduplicate the data using a SQL window function.
 - The goal is to have only one record of seismic event using the seismic 'id' column.
-- Requirements dictate that only the latest version of the event based on it's 'properties_updated_datetime' timestamp are needed.
+- Requirements indicate that only the latest version of the event based on it's 'properties_updated_datetime' timestamp are needed.

 ```
 select